Presidency of Ulysses S. Grant: Early suffrage movement

+Yellowstone created

-On March 1, 1872, Grant played his role, in signing the "Act of Dedication" into law.
-It established the Yellowstone region as the nation's first national park, made possible by three years of exploration by Cook-Folsom-Peterson (1869), Washburn-Langford-Doane (1870), and Hayden (1871).
+On March 1, 1872, Grant played his role in signing the "Act of Dedication" into law, which established the Yellowstone region as the nation's first national park, made possible by three years of exploration by Cook-Folsom-Peterson (1869), Washburn-Langford-Doane (1870), and Hayden (1871).
 The 1872 Yellowstone Act prohibited fish and game, including buffalo, from "wanton destruction" within the confines of the park.
 However, Congress did not appropriate funds or legislation for the enforcement against poaching; as a result, Secretary Delano could not hire people to aid tourists or protect Yellowstone from encroachment.
 By the 1880s buffalo herds dwindled to only a few hundred, a majority found mostly in Yellowstone National Park.
 As the Indian wars ended, Congress appropriated money and enforcement legislation in 1894, signed into law by President Grover Cleveland, that protected and preserved buffalo and other wildlife in Yellowstone.
 Grant also signed legislation that protected northern fur seals on Alaska's Pribilof Islands.
 This was the first law in U.S. history that specifically protected wildlife on federally owned land.

-End of the buffalo herds

-In 1872, around two thousand white buffalo hunters working between Kansas, and Arkansas were killing buffalo for their hides by the many thousands.
-The demand was for boots for European armies, or machine belts attached to steam engines.
-Acres of land were dedicated solely for drying the hides of the slaughtered buffalo.
-Native Americans protested at the "wanton destruction" of their food supply.
-Between 1872 in 1874, the buffalo herd south of the Platte River yielded 4.4 million kills by white hunters, and about 1 million animals killed by Indians.
-Popular concern for the destruction of the buffalo mounted, and a bill in Congress was passed, HR 921, that would have made buffalo hunting illegal for whites.
-Taking advice from Secretary Delano, Grant chose to pocket-veto the bill, believing that the demise of the buffalo would reduce Indian wars and force tribes to stay on their respected reservations and to adopt an agricultural lifestyle rather than roaming the plains and hunting buffalo.
-Ranchers wanted the buffalo gone to open pasture land for their cattle herds.
-With the buffalo food supply lowered, Native Americans were forced to stay on reservations.